k9mil/cs408-mark-management-system/README.md

    $ pip install -r requirements.txt
    ```

 4. With the dependencies now being installed, you now have to modify a few configuration attributes.

 Head over to the `config.py` file located at `/backend/api`, where you will see that `JWT_SECRET_KEY`, `JWT_REFRESH_SECRET_KEY` and `DATABASE_URL` take their values from environment variables.
-Modify the keys to whatever you wish, and point the database URL to your database.
-It is important to note that `JWT_SECRET_KEY` and `JWT_REFRESH_SECRET_KEY` can theoretically be anything for the site to be ran locally, but the `DATABASE_URL` most of course point to the locally run database.
+It is important to note that `JWT_SECRET_KEY` and `JWT_REFRESH_SECRET_KEY` can theoretically be anything for the site to be ran locally, but the `DATABASE_URL` will have to point to your instance of Postgres.

 The `DATABASE_URL` is usually structured as follows: